s-ryanlee/ChicagoCouncilSciTech/README.md

 ### Slide 2
 ![](assets/presentation_slidedeck/umsiExpoW21_C2ST(1).png)

-In July 2020, C2ST partnered with Fermilab and hosted their most popular virtual program, the Neutrino 2020 Physics Slam.
+In July 2020, C2ST partnered with Fermilab and hosted their most popular virtual program, the Neutrino 2020 Physics Slam (Fourth bar from the top in the bar graph on the slide).

 With nearly 350 livestream viewers and almost 1,500 lifetime video views, this program begs the question: **Why is this so popular?**